EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_subscription_unsubscription.md

 | reply-to | system property | $mqtt.to.[client-id] | - |
 | payload | AMQP value | List of topics | MQTT UNSUBSCRIBE |

+The _AMQP_UNSUBSCRIBE_ is sent as "unsettled", in order to know that the Subscription Service has received it (with related disposition).
 After sending the _AMQP_UNSUBSCRIBE_, the FE receives the following messages as reply.

 **AMQP_UNSUBACK** : the result of an unsubscription request.